National City Kidnapping Case Highlights Growing Role of Gaming Apps in Child Exploitation

 Unfortunately, experts say predators know how to work around gaming and social media protections.

-Kathleen Thomas with North County Life Line says increased screen time for students with distance learning is behind the uptick.
+Kathleen Thomas with North County Life Line said increased screen time for students with distance learning is behind the uptick.

-"Many of them are now much more accessible to traffickers and predators,” says Thomas.
+"Many of them are now much more accessible to traffickers and predators,” Thomas said.

-She says the best way to protect your kids is to teach them recognize a red flag, so they self-report.
+The best way to protect your kids, according to Thomas, is to teach them how to recognize red flags so they can self-report.

-"It's less about preventing them from accessing things and more about teaching them to create their own boundaries and foundation,” says Thomas.
+"It's less about preventing them from accessing things and more about teaching them to create their own boundaries and foundation,” Thomas said.

 Melena faces two charges, one count of a lewd and lascivious act with a child under 14, and one count of child stealing.
 He will be arraigned on Feb.
 8.